Spec reference

 Unknown keys under top-level x-slurm or per-service x-slurm cause hard errors.

-x-enroot.prepare lets a service build a prepared runtime image from its base image before submission.
+x-runtime.prepare lets a service build a prepared runtime image from its base image before submission. x-enroot.prepare remains accepted as a Pyxis-only compatibility spelling.

 services: